iron-software/IronWord.Examples/how-to/license-keys/README.md

 </configuration>
 ```

-Please be aware of a licensing issue for IronWord version prior to [2024.3.5](https://www.nuget.org/packages/IronWord/2024.3.5) in the following scenarios:
+Be aware of a licensing problem with versions of IronWord released before [2024.3.5](https://www.nuget.org/packages/IronWord/2024.3.5) affecting:
 - **ASP.NET** projects
 - **.NET Framework version >= 4.6.2**

-The `Web.config` file does not consistently enforce the license key.
-Learn more in the ['Setting License Key in Web.config'](https://ironsoftware.com/csharp/word/troubleshooting/license-key-web.config) article.
+The `Web.config` file might not recognize the license key properly.
+For more information, refer to the [guide on Setting a License Key in Web.config](https://ironsoftware.com/csharp/word/troubleshooting/license-key-web.config/).

-Double-check that `IronWord.License.IsLicensed` evaluates to `true`.
+Check the `IronWord.License.IsLicensed` property and ensure it returns `true`.

 --------------------------------------------------------------------------------

-### Embed your license key using a .NET Core appsettings.json file
+### Set your license key using a .NET Core appsettings.json file

-To broadly apply your key in a .NET Core environment:
+To globally apply a key in .NET Core:

-- Place a JSON file named `appsettings.json` in your project's root directory.
+- Place appsettings.json at the root of your project
-- Insert a key named 'IronWord.LicenseKey' in your JSON configuration file with the license key as its value.
+- Insert a 'IronWord.LicenseKey' entry in your JSON configuration file.
+Use your actual license key as the value.
-- Set the file property to _Copy to Output Directory: Copy always_.
+- Set the property _Copy to Output Directory: Copy always_ for this file

-File: _appsettings.json_
+Example _appsettings.json_:

 ```json
 {